Writing Samples

 Thank You Notes

 Thank you notes should be sent as soon as possible after an interview or informational interview.
 It is not necessary to send a thank you to each individual with whom you interviewed, unless you can personalize each thank you note by mentioning briefly something unique which you discussed with each person.
 Instead, send one thank you note to the recruitment coordinator, if the employer has one, asking him or her to thank each person with whom you met.
 You should send your thank you notes within 24 hours of your interview, if at all possible.
-We recommend you review our sample thank you notes for additional guidance.
+Please review the sample correspondence on pages A-91, A-92, and A-93 in Appendix E for examples of thank you emails.